 When people interact with the video, respond to their comments!
 The more engagement the video has, the more the various algorithms will prop it up.

 Once prospects have become aware of your brand’s existence, it’s time to help them discover more about what you offer.

 Your goal is to start showing up everywhere your prospects are.
 This means utilizing multiple marketing channels and strategies so that your prospects are repeatedly exposed to your brand.

-You should maintain an active presence on social media, posting a variety of content types (including video for reasons noted above).
+You should maintain an active presence on social media, posting a variety of content types.
+Don't forget to check your social media event metrics to measure your progress.
 Depending on the platform you’re using, you can create retargeting ads that will be shown to those who watched the initial video.

 SEO is also an essential strategy in the discovery stage.
 By creating optimized content on your site, you can attract organic search traffic for the relevant top-of-the-funnel keywords.
 One particularly effective SEO strategy is to put relevant videos within text-based content, such as blog posts.
 This keeps visitors on the page longer, which is a signal to Google that the content is both relevant and valuable.

 PPC ads are also effective at the discovery stage.
 You can use them to target essential search terms on Google, retarget those who have visited your website, and get brand exposure on specific sites frequented by your target audience.

 At this stage, you begin to engage with customers on a much deeper level than in the previous two stages.
 Engagement in previous stages most likely looked like mainly responding to comments on social media or blog posts.
 Because the content itself was not extremely in-depth, the engagement isn’t either.